idris-rampurawala/redis-queue/README.md

   Redis Queue project is aimed at creating a queue based in redis and celery using redis data structures.
 We can control the task concurrency as per our need

+  You can find an in-depth article on this implementation [here](https://dev.to/idrisrampurawala/implementing-a-redis-based-task-queue-with-configurable-concurrency-38db).

   *Note*: This project is forked from one of my project [Flask Boilerplate](https://github.com/idris-rampurawala/flask-boilerplate) to quickly get started.